zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 The road, the name of which was remembrance.
-This is said to be unconscious (iii) Whether this mindfulness came specifically, sub It is said unconscious, because St. Bhikkuwa Dhamma Bhikku names (3—4 (1) of Maha Niddeesah, where “Bhikku” is Should be used from.)
+This is said to be unconscious (iii) Whether this mindfulness came specifically, sub It is said unconscious, because St. Bhikkuwa Dhamma Bhikku names (3—4 (1) of Maha Niddeesah, where "Bhikku" is Should be used from.)

 [APZ 8.5] (#apz8 .5) {#apz8 .5 .ref .apz} "Monk erections in remembrance
-Conducting” is (ii) going in remembrance.
+Conducting" is (ii) going in remembrance.
 Remembrance, Remembrance Sit, sit in remembrance.
 Go forward in remembrance.
 Back in remembrance Come. look in remembrance. look round in remembrance.
 Remembrance (limb) Shrink.
 Extending.
 In remembrance, the two robes bear the bowl.